hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

     truffle migrate --reset
     ```

-    !!! important

-        This will set the storage owner to the newly deployed contract version.

 ### 6. Start the Permissioning Management Dapp

-In the `permissioning-smart-contracts` directory, start the Web server serving the Dapp:
+In the `permissioning-smart-contracts` directory, start the Web server:

 ```bash
 yarn start